MosesNjs/HotelManagement/README.md

 # HotelManagement
-Creating Apis in javascript using NodeJs and ExpressJs for a Hotel Management Project
+This Repo contains Apis made in Vanilla javascript using NodeJs and ExpressJs that could be used for a Hotel Management Project.